shlake/lc-open-refine/_episodes/02-importing-data.md

 exercises: 5
 questions:
 - "How do I get data into OpenRefine?"
+- "How is data organised in OpenRefine?"
+- "How do I access options to amend data in OpenRefine?"
+- "What is the difference between Rows and Records in OpenRefine?"
+- "How do I work with single cells that contain multiple values in a list?"
 objectives:
 - "Successfully import data into OpenRefine"
+- Locate controls for navigating data in OpenRefine
+- Find options to work with data through the OpenRefine dropdown menus
 keypoints:
 - "Use the `Create Project` option to import data"
 - "You can control how data imports using options on the import screen"
+- "OpenRefine uses rows and columns to display data"
+- "Most options to work with data in OpenRefine are accessed through a drop down menu at the top of a data column"
+- "When you select an option in a particular column (e.g. to make a change to the data), it will effect all the cells in that column"
 ---

 ## Importing data